-The type used by the Edmonton Eparchy is EB Garamond and all materials communicating on behalf of the Eparchy of Edmonton must use this font.
+The type used by the Eparchy of Edmonton is EB Garamond and all materials communicating on behalf of the Eparchy of Edmonton must use this font.
 The focus of this font used is to achieve clear legibility especially for individuals with limited vision.
-Text colour is permissable to be in black, white, and blue in applicable situations.
-Regular font, bold font, and underlined font is allowed for use.
-Italisized font should be used in limited circumstances as it can be difficult to read.
+Text colour is permissible to be in black, white, and blue in applicable situations.
+Regular font, bold font, and underlined font are allowed for use.
+Italicized font should be used in limited circumstances as it can be difficult to read.
+Avoid using all capitalized letters on documents as it gives an impression of shouting to the viewer.
+When in doubt, use size 12 paragraph text, 25 heading, and 17 subheading for writing content to ensure easy legibility.